andres-dalisay/STDISCM-ParticleSimulation/README.md

 ## Installation
-1. Extract the contents of the zip files found in the zip folder.
+1. Clone the repository.
-2. Paste the extracted files in your C: Drive.
+2. Open the .sln file in Visual Studio 2022.
-3. Open the solution file in Visual Studio 2022.
+3. Before running the program, make sure to set the build configuration to Release and the platform to x64.
-4. Run in the Release configuration.
+4. Run the program.